dbmi-bgm/cgap-pipeline/docs/wgs-step-filtering.rst

 Whitelist
 ---------

-The whitelist steps use ``granite witheList`` to filter-in exonic and functionally relevant variant based on VEP, CLINVAR and SpliceAI annotations.
-The CLINVAR whitelist was performed separately so that the result does not undergo VEP cleaning and filtering by blacklist.
+The whitelist steps use ``granite witheList`` to filter-in exonic and functionally relevant variant based on VEP, ClinVar and SpliceAI annotations.
+The ClinVar whitelist is performed separately so that the result does not undergo VEP cleaning and filtering by blacklist.

 VEP cleaning